Georgetown Law

 STEP 4: Focused Research

-• Use citators on Westlaw or Lexis to update cases, update statutes, and update regulations.
+• Use Westlaw or Lexis citator functions to update cases, statutes, and regulations.
 Use the annotations to find additional related and relevant primary law and secondary sources.
-Use headnotes, Key Numbers (Westlaw), and Topics (Lexis) to find additional case law based on a specific issue or topic.
+Use the headnotes and topics in Westlaw and Lexis to find additional case law with the same legal issue or subject.